 In 1847, William Henson had the idea to create a hoe like a razor.
 The blade on his creation was perpendicular to its handle, hence giving the user, mostly men, more grip and control.
 His invention became a success.

 Other notable names would be the Kampfe Brothers.
 They were actually the first to file a patent for a safety razor that features “a wire skin guard” on one side of the blade’s edge.
 Consequently, the blade on Kampfe’s brother’s invention had to be removed and sharpened.
 It was not until 1895 that King Camp Gillette had the idea to create a disposable razor blade.

 From then on, the evolution of shaving had moved forward from the straight razor to manual razors and finally, the infiltration of technology in the shaving industry with electric razors.

 Before buying a shaver, you should first consider your skin type.
 Do you have sensitive skin?
 Are you prone to razor burns?
 Do you always cut yourself when shaving?
-Answering these questions can help you on your quest on finding the right shaver because there are shavers that are highly recommended and available for individuals who have sensitive skins and prone to razor burns and the likes.
+Answering these questions can help you on your quest on finding the right shaver because there are shavers that are highly recommended and available for individuals who have sensitive skins and are prone to razor burns and the likes.

 Some consumers are brand conscious, hence I have compiled some of the trusted brands available in the market, just for you!